-Artist creates statues of Birmingham's 'four lads in jeans'
+Birmingham's 'four lads in jeans' get statues outside city bar

 - Published